marselyne/DSB7_Pandas/README.md

 on the left.
 * Your reference material: peers / Internet / Google.
 * You can ask questions in Slack.
 * Read the examples carefully.
-They may require things that are not otherwise spec- ified in the subject.
+They may require things that are not otherwise specified in the subject.
 * And may the Force be with you!

 ## Chapter III